MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-refactor-linux-app-service-mysql.md

 ### Step 4b: Migrate the database (MySQL Workbench)

 1. The Contoso admins check the [prerequisites and downloads MySQL Workbench](https://dev.mysql.com/downloads/workbench/?utm_source=tuicool).
 2. They install MySQL Workbench for Windows in accordance with the [installation instructions](https://dev.mysql.com/doc/workbench/en/wb-installing.html).
-The machine that they install MySQL Workbench on must be accessible to the `OSTICKETMYSQL` VM, and Azure via the internet.
+The machine that they install MySQL Workbench on must be accessible to the OSTICKETMYSQL VM and to Azure via the internet.
-3. In MySQL Workbench, they create a MySQL connection to `OSTICKETMYSQL`.
+3. In MySQL Workbench, they create a MySQL connection to OSTICKETMYSQL.

     ![Screenshot of the MySQL Workbench connection details pane.](./media/contoso-migration-refactor-linux-app-service-mysql/workbench1.png)